The Truth About DIY Water Tests

 If you read some of the paid reviews on Amazon you'll likely see something to the effect of:

 "If this doesn't detect it, it's too low to worry about anyway."

 This is completely untrue and a disservice to anyone trying to be proactive and conscious about their health.

 “What shade of blue is this and what does it mean?”

 We're not used to thinking about how very small amounts of something toxic affect our health.
 We've all learned over thousands of years to trust our senses and only worry about something if it smells, looks, or tastes strange.

 But that's not really how chronic water contamination works.

-Toxic chemicals like lead have caused our minds and bodies really serious trouble since the Roman Empire.
-Many of them have no taste, color, or odor.
+Toxic chemicals like lead have caused our minds and bodies really serious trouble since the Roman Empire was poisoned by lead in their aqueducts.
+Lead, like many other toxic chemicals, usually has no discernible taste, color, or odor.

 In addition, businesses and industry are constantly inventing new chemicals every year.
 We put these chemicals in firefighting foams, furniture, socks, pesticides, plastics, electronics, and pretty much everything else.
 Most of the time these newfangled chemicals end up in our water supply.

 Scientific research has shown time, and time again that many chemicals tested by popular DIY kits can seriously increase your risk of cancer or other chronic diseases at levels smaller than one tenth of what those cheap kits can detect.